tradingstrategy-ai/getting-started/README.md

 This is a rough skeleton.
 You mix and match can easily add your own trading signals and output charts using with all tools available in Pandas and Jupyter notebook ecosystem.
 There aren't any limitations on what you can do.

-# Grid search skeleton

-The grid search is the same invididual backtest with very minimal changes
-- **Parameters** class has single parameter values replaced with Python lists to explore all the list combinations in the grid search
-- **Backtest** runs `perform_grid_search` instead of `run_backtest_inline`
-- **Output** shows summaries backtest results and heatmaps

-Grid search are computer resource constrained (number of CPU cores), so we recommend running grid searches only on local powerful computers.

 # Learning resources